Setting a company cell phone policy for the modern workplace

 • Do not use a cell phone while driving or operating equipment.
 Pull over to answer calls or use hands-free options.

-• Do not use your personal cell phone for personal social media activities, browsing the internet, or playing games during work hours.
+• Do not use your personal cell phone for individual social media activities, browsing the internet, or playing games during work hours.

 • Avoid using company cell phones for personal tasks.